liamca/keyphrase_extraction_and_summarization_over_custom_content/README.md

 This project assumes that you have stored your content in Azure Blob Storage and the content is in a format supported by Apache Tika (such as PDF, Office, HTML or Text).

 ## Language Support
-Currently, this processor supports English, however, you can cery easily add support for other languages by other POS taggers supported by Stanford NLP.
+Currently, this processor supports English, however, you can very easily add support for other languages by other POS taggers supported by Stanford NLP.

 ## Performance and Scale
 This processing is done purely on a single machine.
 It has done really well for 100's of thousands of files and even millions of smaller documents (1-2KB), but if your content is larger, you will want to look at how to parallelize this using something like Spark or Azure Data Lake Analytics.